 Then you'll compare the number of shares of each stock between Bivio And your broker.
 The number of shares should agree exactly There may be slight variations in market value (a few pennies).
 This is not a problem and there is no reason to try and find anything to fix.
-But, if there is a big difference, you should investigate further to make sure you do not have unlisted investments without current prices.
+But, if there is a big difference, you should investigate further to make sure you do not have investments without current prices.
+In this case, you will see a note on your valuation telling you that some of your stocks don't have current prices.
+This is also a problem that needs to be investigated and addressed.
 Your club accounting is based on accurate valuations.
 If there is a stock price that is not being updated regularly, your records and taxes will not be correct.